Training Courses

 Certificate II Basic Principles in Occupational Hygiene

-MAQOHSC has supported participation in the AIOH Basic Principle course in the past.
+MAQOHSC has supported participation in the AIOH Basic Principle (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) course in the past.
 Investigation into future courses in SA in underway.

 Training in Surface Extraction

-The Training units most relevant to the quarrying sector safety improvements are identified in RII30120 Certificate III in Surface Extraction Operations - WHS competencies:
+The Training units most relevant to the quarrying sector safety improvements are identified in RII30120 Certificate III in Surface Extraction Operation (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site)s - WHS competencies:

 Small to medium businesses may not be aware of training opportunities available to them in the vocational training space.
 Certificate III in Surface Extraction Operations may include the basic competencies required to improve WHS at sites.